Flight 19: Navigation training flight

-Called "Naval Air Station, Fort Lauderdale, Florida, navigation problem No. 1", the exercise involved three different legs, but the actual flight should have flown four.
+The exercise involved three legs, with the flight having flown four, the fourth being returning to NAS Ft.
+Lauderdale after reaching the Florida coast.
 After take off, they flew on heading 091° (almost due east) for 56 nmi until reaching Hens and Chickens Shoals, commonly called Chicken Rocks, where low level bombing practice was carried out.
 The flight was to continue on that heading for another 67 nmi before turning onto a course of 346° for 73 nmi, in the process over-flying Grand Bahama island.
-The next scheduled turn was to a heading of 241° to fly 120 nmi at the end of which the exercise was completed and the Avengers would turn left to then return to NAS Ft.
+The next scheduled turn was to a heading of 241° to fly 120 nmi at the end of which the exercise was completed, and the Avengers would turn left to then return to NAS Ft.
 Lauderdale.

-Radio conversations between the pilots were overheard by base and other aircraft in the area.
-The practice bombing operation is known to have been carried out because at about 15:00 a pilot requested and was given permission to drop his last bomb.
+Radio conversations between the pilots were overheard by the base and other aircraft in the area.
+The practice bombing operation is known to have been carried out because, at about 15:00, a pilot requested and was given permission to drop his last bomb.
 Forty minutes later, another flight instructor, Lieutenant Robert F. Cox in FT-74, who was forming up with his group of students for the same mission, received an unidentified transmission.